NERSC/LibWrap/module/README.md

 The generator will generate wrapper.c, where all the static and shared wrapping interfaces are given.
 The static wrapper has two main parts: (a) The actual wrapper function and (b) Function Prototype for real function.
 The shared wrapper has three main parts: (a) The actual wrapper (b) The binder with gotcha (c) The handlers for gotcha.
-All items mentioned above are marked by the generator tool in wrapper.c.
+All the parts  mentioned above are marked with necessary comments by the generator tool in wrapper.c.

 **Static linking the wrapper with other libraries** - Before executing the MAKEFILE, please execute the static-object-generator.sh script.